-- 2.1 The TPSPB is responsible for monitoring the effectiveness of control mechanisms and will verify the effective administration of the TPS by close scrutiny of the level and quality of service provided for the membership and employers by the administrator and other service providers (e.g. Capita, Optima Health and Government Actuary's Department). - 2.2 The TPSPB will verify that an effective internal audit strategy is in place for the scheme; and will contribute to audit plans. - 2.3 The TPSPB will verify that an effective risk management strategy is in place for the scheme and internal controls are adequate; and will monitor risk management mitigations. - 2.4 The TPSPB will provide views on scheme strategy where this will aid the scheme administration; and will monitor achievement against the six strategic objectives. - 2.5 The TPSPB will add to the process whereby assurance is provided to the Accounting Officer (Permanent Secretary), members and employers regarding the effective financial management of the TPS, through commenting on the TPS Governance Statement, which is produced as part of the annual accounting process. - 2.6 The TPSPB will verify that benchmarking in the TPS is in line with regulatory requirements (e.g. The Pensions Regulator (TPR)).

-- 2.7 The TPSPB will verify that the development of processes and systems incorporate any new statutory requirements. - 2.8 The TPSPB will verify the arrangements for compliance with data management requirements. - 2.9 The TPSPB will respond to any requests/directions made by the Pensions Regulator. - 2.10 The TPSPB will verify the approach developed by the administrator for reporting breaches of the law to the regulator, when they have reasonable cause to believe that: - A legal duty which is relevant to the administration of the scheme has not been, or is not being, complied with; and - The failure to comply is likely to be of material significance to the regulator in the exercise of any of its functions.
+- assessing the effectiveness of relevant control mechanisms. - 2.2 The Board will provide close scrutiny of the level and quality of services provided for the membership by the administrator and other relevant service providers directly involved in the operational delivery of the scheme. - 2.3 The TPSPB will review audit plans and audit reports and report on effectiveness. - 2.4 The TPSPB will provide assurance that an effective risk management strategy is in place for the administrative delivery of the scheme and internal controls are adequate. - 2.5 The TPSPB will provide views on scheme strategy where this will aid the scheme administration; and will monitor achievement against the six strategic objectives, as agreed by the Board, the Department and the administrator. - 2.6 The TPSPB will add to the process whereby assurance is provided to the Accounting Officer (Permanent Secretary), members and employers regarding the effective financial management of the TPS, through reviewing the TPS Governance Statement, which is produced as part of the annual accounting process.
+The TPSPB's responsibilities for providing assurances on financial issues focus on the processes for contributions collection, pension calculations and pension payments.
+The Board is not responsible for the preparation and review of accounts, with the exception of its role regarding the TPS governance statement. - 2.7 The TPSPB will review that benchmarking in the TPS is in line with regulatory requirements (e.g. The Pensions Regulator (tPR)). - 2.8 The TPSPB will provide assurance that the development of processes and systems incorporate any new statutory requirements. - 2.9 The TPSPB will verify that the arrangements for the maintenance and management of data are effective. - 2.10 The TPSPB will respond to any requests/directions made of it by the Pensions Regulator. - 2.11 The TPSPB will provide assurance that the approach developed by the administrator for reporting breaches of the law to the regulator, when they have reasonable cause to believe that: - a) A legal duty which is relevant to the administration of the scheme has not been, or is not being, complied with; and - b) The failure to comply is likely to be of material significance to the regulator in the exercise of any of its functions;